Can I sleep with my Contact Lenses in?

 Simply put, Corneal Hypoxia is a lack of oxygen supply to the cornea.
-The cornea has no way to get its oxygen supply except through exposure to air .
+The cornea has no way to get its oxygen supply except through exposure to air.
 When you place a regular daily or monthly contact lens on your eye, this in itself reduces the availability of oxygen, add to that closed eyes for an extended period and the cornea can begin to swell or develop oedema.
 The oxygen-deprived cornea begins to build up lactic acid - just like aching muscles after too much exercise - and that draws water to the cornea.
-The fluid balance in the cornea is normally pretty stable, but in hypoxia, more water enters than leaves the eye, leading to the oedema.
+The fluid balance in the cornea is normally pretty stable, but in hypoxia, more water enters than leaves the eye, leading to oedema.

 Hypoxia can range from mild to severe, mild cases may not be obvious to the sufferer but if the condition progresses it becomes more of a problem causing hazy or blurry vision and if it becomes severe it can cause more problems, to the extent of the development of cysts and even permanent ocular damage.

 Wearing contact lenses to bed increases the risk of developing a corneal ulcer.
-Due to irritation and rubbing of the eye whilst sleeping, the contact lens wearer can damage the outer layer of the cornea, allow bacteria to enter the eye and causing a corneal ulcer, an open sore on your cornea, the thin clear layer over your iris (the coloured part of your eye).
+Due to irritation and rubbing of the eye whilst sleeping, the contact lens wearer can damage the outer layer of the cornea, allowing bacteria to enter the eye and causing a corneal ulcer, an open sore on your cornea, the thin clear layer over your iris (the coloured part of your eye).

 This one is serious, and can even lead to blindness according to the British Medical Journal (BMJ).
 Symptoms come on fast and require medical attention right away.
 We don't want to frighten you, but sleeping in contact lenses raises your risk of developing keratitis 10 times!
-People who get this terrible disease first experience intense eye pain during the night, this then leads to symptoms such as blurred vision and eye sensitivity.
-The keratitis bacterium can cause corneal ulcers and lead to total blindness if not diagnosed early enough.
+People who get this terrible disease first experience intense eye pain during the night, which then leads to symptoms such as blurred vision and eye sensitivity.
+The keratitis bacterium can cause corneal ulcers and lead to total blindness if not diagnosed and treated early enough.

 Although conjunctivitis (better known as "pink eye") is less dangerous than keratitis, it's still a hassle to deal with.
 This viral infection causes your eyes to ooze out a thick discharge, your eyes also become inflamed, red and very itchy.
 It's not a pretty sight.